The big de Rham-Witt complex

-commutes.
+which verifies axiom~(v).
+Here, the first and last equalities are identities; the third equality holds by the commutativity of the diagram above; the fourth equality holds by Theorem~\ref{dividedfrobenius}; and the remaining equalities hold by the properties of the maps $\eta^0$ and $\eta^1$.
+It remains to prove that the diagram above commutes, and by Theorem~\ref{dividedfrobenius} and axiom~(i), we may assume that $m = p$ is a prime number.
 It further suffices to show that for every positive integer $n$, the image of the element $dV_n([1])$ by the two composites in the diagram are equal.
 We consider three cases separately.
 First, if $p$ is odd and $n = ps$ is divisible by $p$, then